-Pete is co-chair of the firm's Utility, Environmental & Energy Practice and the Climate Change Practice.
+Pete is chair of the firm's Environmental Practice and the Climate Change Practice.
 He counsels large, medium, and small companies across the United States to help them manage and resolve their environmental liabilities and capture new business opportunities arising from the convergence of the energy and environmental demands of the world.
 Pete initiated Cozen O’Connor’s formation in 2004 of an integrated environmental and energy practice to provide comprehensive environmental and energy guidance to energy companies, public utilities, and independent power providers in the evolving marketplace of energy and environmental regulations.

 Pete is environmental counsel to two natural gas pipeline projects that will increase natural gas supplies to communities in the northeast and thereby lower electricity and heating costs for millions of consumers while also reducing carbon emissions and criteria air pollution.
 In this capacity, he advises the pipeline owners on a multitude of environmental regulatory issues and interfaces with state and federal agencies.
 He is assisting an offshore wind energy company to secure regulatory approvals for a new project on the Outer Continental Shelf off of the New Jersey Coast.
 Pete also helps a wide range of businesses assess, manage, and resolve environmental liabilities associated with soil, water, and air pollution.
 He has deep experience advising laboratories and testing services companies on data integrity issues.
 He also leads the firm's Brownfields Development Practice, which assists landowners and developers in identifying, managing, and resolving the challenges posed by real or perceived soil and groundwater contamination.
 This includes helping manage due diligence, negotiate environmental provisions in purchase agreements, procure liability protection from insurers and regulatory agencies, and structure remediation projects.
 He has advised landowners and developers on some of the most complex brownfields projects, including helping secure closure, remediation, and redevelopment of sites in Pennsylvania, New Jersey, New York, Connecticut, Massachusetts, and Maryland.
 He helps Fortune 500 companies structure and implement internal environmental compliance programs, including compliance audits, policy development and implementation, and internal investigations.
 He defends and prosecutes environmental claims in state and federal courts and administrative agencies, including before the Pennsylvania Environmental Hearing Board and the New Jersey Office of Administrative Law.
 He advises consumer product manufacturers in connection with toxic and hazardous substances subject to California's Proposition 65 and similar state and federal laws.